kubevirt/monitoring/docs/runbooks/NoReadyVirtController.md

 ## Meaning

-This alert triggers when no available `virt-controller` devices have been detected for 5 minutes.
+This alert fires when no available `virt-controller` devices have been detected for 5 minutes.

 A `virt-controller` handles monitoring the custom resource definitions (CRDs) of a virtual machine instance (VMI) and managing the associated pods.
 The device creates pods for VMIs and manages the life-cycle of the pods.